La. Guard assists at new Baton Rouge COVID-19 testing sites

 |0

 This work, La.
-Guard assists at new Baton Rouge COVID-19 testing sites [Image 3 of 3], by MSgt Toby Valadie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Guard assists at new Baton Rouge COVID-19 testing sites, by MSgt Toby Valadie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT